bbonev/eoip/README.md

 -   RouterOS sends tunnel packets with hop limit 255, traffic class 0 and flow label 0 (observed on live captures for both keepalives and data packets).
 -   Encapsulated frames are not padded to the 60 byte Ethernet minimum - e.g. a 42 byte ARP frame is carried as-is (observed on a live capture).

-EoIPv6 is implemented by the standalone `eoipv6.ko` module (built from `unified/eoipv6.c` when the kernel has IPv6 support); unlike the EoIP pair it does not need the replacement GRE demultiplexer.
+EoIPv6 is implemented by the standalone `eoipv6.ko` module (built from `unified/eoipv6.c` when the kernel has IPv6 support).

 ### Keepalive packet format (EoIPv6)